Course Outline

 • Beginners seeking to enhance their ability to communicate effectively with AI models for government applications

-• Product managers, content creators, and analysts exploring AI tools for government use
+• Product managers, content creators, and analysts in the public sector interested in exploring AI tools

-• Individuals responsible for producing or evaluating AI-generated content in a public sector context
+• Government personnel responsible for producing or evaluating AI-generated content

 2 Hours